rebecaferreira/formy-automation/README.md

-## Automating tests made on the site [Formy](https://formy-project.herokuapp.com) utilizando selenium webdriver e ruby.
+## Automating tests made on the site [Formy](https://formy-project.herokuapp.com) using Selenium Webdriver and Ruby.

 ### This project content was based on the course Selenium Webdriver with Ruby by [Test Automation University](https://testautomationu.applitools.com)